2022 - Cambridge Quantum (now Quantinuum)

 2016 - RunSafe Security

-Co-founded and launched a new cybersecurity product company - lighthouse wins and the ecosystem built fueled over $10 million of VC investment, IP acquisition, and growth.
+Co-founded and launched a new cybersecurity product company - lighthouse wins and the ecosystem built fueled over $10 million of VC investment, IP acquisition, and growth in this now $50 Million startup.

 2014 - Kaprica Security (now Samsung)